So, then which one’s better for your business so you don’t make any costly mistakes?

-If you’re already an expert in PPC, but you’re here in the interests of your clients, (who want to be advertising everywhere but lack in their knowledge of Facebook or Google ) then share this ebook with them or refer any of our sections to help bridge the gap of information.
+If you’re already an expert in PPC, but you’re here in the interests of your clients (who want to be advertising everywhere but lack in their knowledge of Facebook or Google ) then share this ebook with them or refer to any of our sections to help bridge the gap of information.

 So, what is PPC / Pay Per Click Advertising?